Numbness and tinglingSensory loss; Paresthesias; Tingling and numbness; Loss of sensation; Pins and needles sensation

 - Use of certain illicit street drugs

-- Nerve damage due to lead, alcohol, or tobacco, or from chemotherapy drugs
+- Nerve damage due to lead, alcohol, or tobacco, or from chemotherapy medicines

 - Radiation therapy